mcneel/help-docs/_en/flamingo/5/help/environment.md

 The angle from view checkbox will keep the image in sync with the current view.
 This will stretch the image to fit the current view.

 #### Spherical control
 Specifies the direction of the image map.
 Enter an angle or drag the flag in the control widget to set the width.
-The Red dot represents the middle of the background image.
+The red dot represents the middle of the background image.

 #### Rotation
 {: .clear-img}